gallorob/gallorob.github.io/hobbies/wizardry.md

 And also color correcting a good amount of them.

-I am still in the middle of sorting everything properly, but I do have enough material to upload on Internet Archive and have a separate page [here](this-page-does-not-exist-yet) with a comprehensive table for each chapter.
+I am still in the middle of sorting everything properly, but I do have enough material to upload on Internet Archive and will have a [separate page here](this-page-does-not-exist-yet) with a comprehensive table for each chapter.
 I also plan to translate them in English so that everybody can read them and appreciate them.

 So please look forward to it.

+Aside from these older mangas, there are currently two mangas being released under the Wizardry IP: "Blade & Bastard" (based on the light novel with the same name), and "Wizardry Variants Daphne ～名もなき最後の冒険～", set in the Wizardry Variants Daphne game world.
+There is also a manga based on Matsuyama's "Ash and Youth" novel, but all references to Wizardry have been removed due to copyright.

 ### The novels